Aloisius/hadoop-s3a/README.md

 This has only been run under CDH 4, but it should work with other distributions of hadoop.
 Be sure to watch out for conflicting versions of httpclient.

+Statistics for the filesystem may be calcualted differently than other filesystems.
+When uploading a file, we do not count writing the temporary file on the local filesystem towards the local filesystem's written bytes count.
+When renaming files, we do not count the S3->S3 copy as read or write operations.
+Unlike the s3native driver, we only count bytes written when we start the upload (as opposed to the write calls to the temporary local file).
+The driver also counts read & write ops, but they are done mostly to keep from timing out on large s3 operations.